chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

 [2025-12-22 22:37] - Updated by Junie - Error analysis
 {
-    "TYPE": "missing context",
-    "TOOL": "run_test",
-    "ERROR": "getElementAtCaret failed: element not found",
-    "ROOT CAUSE": "The PyMockPatch reference contributor is feature-flagged and not enabled in the test, so no reference exists at the caret.", "PROJECT NOTE": "Enable PluginSettingsState.state.enablePyMockPatchReference = true in test setUp when asserting patch-string resolution.", "NEW INSTRUCTION": "WHEN testing PyMockPatch string references THEN enable PluginSettingsState.enablePyMockPatchReference in setUp"
-}

-[2025-12-22 22:37] - Updated by Junie - Error analysis
-{
     "TYPE": "test assertion",
     "TOOL": "run_test",
     "ERROR": "getElementAtCaret could not find element at caret",